Pirate decryption: Technical issues

 The first US DirecTV "F" card did not contain an ASIC and it was quickly compromised.
-Pirate DirecTV cards based on microcontrollers that were often ironically more secure than that used in the official card became a major problem for DirecTV.
+Pirate DirecTV cards based on microcontrollers that were often ironically more secure than those used in the official card became a major problem for DirecTV.
 Similar errors had been made by the developers of the UK's terrestrial digital Xtraview Encryption System, which provided no encryption and relied on hiding channels from listings.

 The DirecTV "F" card was replaced with the "H" card, which contained an ASIC to handle decryption.
 However, due to similarities between the "H" and other existing cards, it became apparent that while the signal could not be received without the card and its ASIC, the card itself was vulnerable to tampering by reprogramming it to add channel tiers or additional programming, which allowed them to be viewed without paying.

 Two more card swaps would be necessary before DirecTV could reduce piracy by a significant amount; a number of other providers are also in the middle of swapping out all of their subscribers' smartcards due to compromised encryption methods or technology.

 A number of vulnerabilities exist even with digital encryption: